CodePushGo/website/src/content/blog/en/setting-up-capacitor-local-environment.md

 export PATH=$PATH:$ANDROID_HOME/platform-tools
 ```

-### Installing Capacitor
+### Installing React Native

-Install Capacitor using npm:
+Install React Native using npm:

 ```bash
 npm install @capacitor/core @capacitor/cli
 npm install @capacitor/ios @capacitor/android
 ```

-If you're using a framework like Vue, React, or Angular, install the corresponding Capacitor plugins.
+If you're using a framework like Vue, React, or Angular, install the corresponding React Native plugins.
 For Vue, run:

 ```bash
 npm install @capacitor/vue
 ```

-To confirm the installation, check the Capacitor version by running:
+To confirm the installation, check the React Native version by running:

 ```bash
 npx cap --version
 ```

-You should see the current Capacitor version displayed (e.g., 5.x.x as of April 2025).
+You should see the current React Native version displayed (e.g., 5.x.x as of April 2025).

-Finally, initialize Capacitor in your project directory:
+Finally, initialize React Native in your project directory:

 ```bash
 npx cap init